 Participate in extracurricular activities and clubs if their conduct and academic record qualify them.
-Students may not be excluded on the basis of sex (except as allowed under Title IX), color, race, ethnic origin, religion or handicap.
+Students may not be excluded based on sex (except as allowed under Title IX), color, race, ethnic origin, religion or handicap.

-Choose whether or not to participate in patriotic or religious activities, including, reciting the Pledge of Allegiance under certain circumstances (p.29)
+Choose whether to participate in patriotic or religious activities, including, reciting the Pledge of Allegiance under certain circumstances (p.29)